Kid-Friendly Attractions in Big Sky Country

 A not-for-profit attraction geared towards introducing youngsters to some of Montana's amazing wildlife in a safe and interactive environment, the Grizzly and Wolf Discovery Center lies near Yellowstone park, and includes several actual wolves and bears as well as a museum and store both geared towards education and protection of these amazing animals.
 The center is open year-round, making it a perfect stop no matter you trip!

-Another educational destination, the Missoula Insectarium was founded in 2009 to be a place for kids to observe not only butterflies but other creepy-crawlies as well.
-Offering special community events and speakers and daily scavenger hunts and other activities, the Insectarium is both exhilarating and spooky – the perfect place for curious and adventurous youngsters.
+Another educational destination, the Missoula Butterfly House & Insectarium was founded in 2009 to be a place for kids to observe not only butterflies but other creepy-crawlies as well.
+Offering special community events, speakers, and daily scavenger hunts, the Insectarium is both exhilarating and spooky – the perfect place for curious and adventurous youngsters.

 Smokejumper Visiting Area